wearemothership/dicom.ts/README.md

 # background
 Was in the need of displaying greyscale, single frame dicom files as quickly as possible in the browser.
-Cornerstone just seemed too big and complex for the task, it also seemed slow even using the webgl renderer.
+Cornerstone just seemed too big and complex for the task, it also slow even using the webgl renderer for some images.

 This is the result!

-By tightly integrating the parser, decoders and renderer, some decent perfomance improvements over cornerstone can be seen; ranging from 1.1 to 12 times faster, depending on the image and wether it was the first decode of the library.
+By tightly integrating the parser, decoders and renderer, some decent perfomance improvements over cornerstone can be seen; ranging from 10% to 1200% faster, depending on the image type and wether it was the first decode of the library.

+see ./example-vs-cornerstone for how we came up with those figures.

 ## Todo
 - consistent error handling
-- pixel padding support on > contrastify program
 - improve memory management.
-Can we share wasm heap?
+Can we share decoder wasm heap?
 - add standalone React canvas example
 - load series
+- ~~pixel padding support on > contrastify program~~
 - ~~some images are not perfect with cornerstone, what is correct?~~
 - ~~accelerate palette conversion~~
 - ~~planar config~~